 Stephanie Keeler is an experienced environmental educator and enthusiast.
 She completed her degree in Biology and Geography at the University of Guelph and has spent several years submersing herself in Ontario’s biodiversity in the forests of Algonquin Park.
 She started her career with The Riverwood Conservancy as a substitute teacher for the Education Naturally Program.
 She now works as the Community Program Coordinator, planning, organizing, and leading virtual and in-person community programs.

 Sandra Zadkovic has over 10 years of fundraising, project development, and leadership experience in the non-profit sector, including roles at the Juvenile Diabetes Research Foundation, Heart and Stroke Foundation of Canada, and Second Harvest.
-Her research on the intersections of climate justice and breastfeeding rights has been published internationally.
-She lives in Hamilton with her husband, two sons, and cat, and enjoys hiking, baking, and reading.
+She first discovered Riverwood when living in downtown Mississauga and was a frequent visitor before joining the team.
+She enjoys spending time in nature with her kids.

 Mirna Zaldivar joined The Riverwood Conservancy’s team after earning over 30 years of work experience.
 She is passionate about working with databases and creating essential reports, all while maintaining data integrity.
 Mirna works to develop new data management processes that create job efficiencies and keep data organized and easy to navigate.
 For leisure, Mirna enjoys walks and interacting with nature and animals while visiting different parks.